TheThingsNetwork/docs/_content/gateways/thethingsindoor/faq.md

 #### Q. I want to operate the gateway behind a firewall

-The following connections must be permitted in the firewall, the router address depends on your selected router in the Gateway configuration.
+The following connections must be permitted in the firewall, the LNS address depends on your selected router in the Gateway configuration.

 | IP Version | Protocol | Destination                                            | Port | Description |
 | ---------- | -------- | :----------------------------------------------------- | ---- | ----------- |